Career Fair Preparation and Etiquette

 - Obtain a map of the facility and determine where your target organizations are located.

 - Be assertive.
-Approach employers, extend your hand, and introduce yourself.
+Approach employers and introduce yourself.
 Be prepared to carry the conversation and ask questions.
-Employers will want to see how you handle yourself and how you utilize your interpersonal communication skills.
+Employers will want to see how you handle yourself and interact with others.

-- Provide organizations with a copy of your resume and describe how you would be a good fit for the position and the organization.
+- Provide a copy of your resume and describe how you would be a good fit for the position and the organization.

 - Collect organization information for further research.

-- Ask the recruiter for their business card so you can follow-up later with a thank-you note.
+- Ask the recruiter for their contact information so you can follow-up with a thank-you note.

 - Thank recruiters for their time.